adalessa/laravel-nvim-docs/source/docs/user-commands.md

     }
 }
 ```
-These are really usefull to save common commands that you want to run quickly
+These are really useful to save common commands that you want to run quickly

 ## Resources
 Open a picker with the common laravel directories like `Controllers`, `Migrations`, etc.
-It can be customize in options like
+It can be customized in options like this:
 ```lua
 {
     resources = {